 “We’re heading back to the hospital,” said Howie, a little more kindly.
 Yet, as they studied AJ’s face, his dark eyes were filled with pity, more than understanding.
 AJ knew he must have looked like a wreck.
 He felt like a wreck.
 “Are you coming with us, or…?”
 He left the question hanging, waiting for AJ to say something.

-AJ shifted his weight awkwardly in the doorway.
+AJ shifted his weight awkwardly in the door frame.
 “Nah, go ahead without me,” he muttered finally, fixing his gaze on the floor.
 “I didn’t sleep well… gonna try to catch a few more Zs… then I’ll meet up with you guys…”

 “Gee, sorry to hear you didn’t sleep well,” said Brian, frowning at AJ.
 “You’d think all the booze would make you sleep like a baby, but apparently not?”